-TEMPORARY Local Rules (updated 1/04/26)
+TEMPORARY Local Rules (updated 24/04/26)

 Please refer to your scorecard or bottom of this page for all other local rules.

-• Drainage work in front of the 3rd green is compulsory GUR and full relief must be taken.
+• Drainage work in front of the 3rd green is compulsory GUR and full relief must be taken, no nearer the hole.

-• Unusual ground conditions such as tractor marks, or the piles of branches to the right hand side of the 14th Fairway, collected on the embankment: Relief may be taken with agreement from your playing partners, not nearer the hole.
+• Piles of branches as a result of felled trees, collected on the embankment to the right hand side of the 14th fairway is to be treated as GUR: Relief may be taken with agreement from your playing partners, not nearer the hole.

 LOCAL RULES